SandorTeleki/SandorTeleki/README.md

 ### Hi there 👋

 I am a 28 year old Front-End Developer.
-🔭 I’m currently working on Dom Inspector Bot - a Discord functionality bot for passing information from the Dom5 Mod Inspector
+🔭 I’m currently working on Dom Inspector Bot - a Discord functionality bot for passing information from the Dom5 Mod Inspector.

 ## Skills / stack